-The Company's financial assets are all categorized as amortized cost.
+The Company's financial assets, made up of accounts receivable, accrued interest receivable and mortgage receivable, are all categorized as amortized cost.

 Impairment of financial assets

 Impairment of financial assets is determined using forward-looking information to recognize expected credit losses - the 'expected credit loss (ECL) model'.